 Think this might be the career for you?
 Grupe expects the market for forensic accounting to continue to grow as financial markets become more complex and sophisticated.

 Also, pay for forensic accountants is on an uptick.
-The Robert Half Salary Guide for Accounting and Finance reports that the projected salary range for forensic accountants at companies of all sizes is $77,250 to $121,000.
-Forensic accountants should see a 3.5 percent increase in starting salaries this year compared to 2016.
+The 2018 Robert Half Salary Guide for Accounting and Finance Professionals reports that the projected salary for forensic accountants is $90,000 at the midpoint.